volodya-lombrozo/jmh-benchmark-action/README.md

 ## How It Works

 The `jmh-benchmark-action` automates the process of running JMH benchmarks on both the pull request and the base branch, then compares the results to identify performance changes.
-Here's a step-by-step breakdown of how it works:
+Here's a simplified overview of the process:

-1. **Check Out Branches**: The action checks out both the pull request branch and the base branch using the `actions/checkout` action.
+1. **Check Out Branches**: The action checks out both the pull request branch and the base branch.

-2. **Set Up Java and Groovy**: It sets up the required Java version using `actions/setup-java` and Groovy using `wtfjoke/setup-groovy`.

-3. **Run Benchmarks**: The action runs the specified benchmark command on both the base and pull request branches to generate benchmark results.
+2. **Run Benchmarks**: It runs the specified benchmark command on both branches to generate benchmark results.

-4. **Compare Results**: Using a Groovy script (`compare.groovy`), it compares the benchmark results from the two branches.
-The script reads JSON files containing the benchmark results and generates a report highlighting any performance gains or losses.
+3. **Compare Results**: The action compares the benchmark results from the two branches and generates a report highlighting any performance gains or losses.

-5. **Upload Artifacts**: The action saves the pull request number and uploads the benchmark comparison report as artifacts for further use, such as posting comments on the pull request.
+4. **Upload Artifacts**: The action uploads the benchmark comparison report as artifacts for further use, such as posting comments on the pull request.

-This process ensures that any performance regressions or improvements are clearly identified and reported, helping maintain optimal application performance.
+This streamlined process ensures that any performance regressions or improvements are clearly identified and reported, helping maintain optimal application performance.

 ## Table of Contents